 Before you take your winter camping trip there are essential items that should be included in your pack to ensure your comfort and survival – the famous 10 Essentials.
 In the 1930s, the Mountaineers, a Seattle-based hiking, climbing, and conservation organization, came up with a list of 10 essential items that no climber should be without.
 Many outdoor training schools make use of the 10 essentials to teach outdoor skills and good practices.
 Since then many 10 essential lists have been published by various groups tailored to suit particular outdoor situations.
 Regardless of the situation most people agree on the following items.

-1) Map – A map can tell you where you are, how far you have to go, time to get there, amount you have to climb, where to park your car, campsites, water sites, and an emergency route in an accident.
-If travelling on foot in the back country 7.5 minute USGS quads or 15 minute maps will give you the detail that you are starving for – if you know how to read it!
+1) Map – Even if you have hiked a particular location in the spring, summer or fall, it will appear completely different in the winter.
+Bring a map.
+A map can tell you where you are, how far you have to go, time to get there, amount you have to climb, where to park your car, campsites, water sites, and an emergency route in an accident.
+If traveling on foot in the back country 7.5 minute USGS quads or 15 minute maps will give you the detail that you are starving for – if you know how to read it!

 2) Compass – Carry a compass at all times.
 If you learn to use this tool, and its cousin the topographic map, and you are on your way to finding that never done route to the never visited part of the forest.
 Don’t rely on a GPS unit a replacement.
 You shouldn’t trust your navigation to anything with a battery in the backcountry – especially in cold temperatures.